serina-chhem/productManagerInternTest2020/README.md

 ## Exercice 2

 1. Find the issue in the customer's html page.
-2. Write an email to customer to explain the issue.
-3. Write an issue report for developpers to help them fix the issue ASAP.

 Issue : the page can't find other peer to connect with, so no upload and no DNA possible either

+2. Write an email (customerEmail.pdf) to customer to explain the issue.

+3. Write an issue report (reportIssue.pdf) for developpers to help them fix the issue ASAP.